galaxyproject/training-material/topics/computational-chemistry/tutorials/cheminformatics/tutorial.md

 A processing step now needs to be applied to the protein structure and the docking candidates - each of the structures needs to be converted to PDBQT format before using the AutoDock Vina docking tool.

 Further, docking requires the coordinates of a binding site to be defined.
-Effectively, this defines a cube-shaped volume in which the docking software attempts to define an optimal binding site.
+Effectively, this defines a 'box' in which the docking software attempts to define an optimal binding site.
 In this case, we already know the location of the binding site, since the downloaded PDB structure contained a bound ligand.
 There is a tool in Galaxy which can be used to automatically create a configuration file for docking when ligand coordinates are already known.

 > ### {% icon details %} How to find the binding site of an apoprotein?
 >